-• Security performance of the power system, historic and forecast
+Security performance of the power system, historic and forecast

 The Panel should review historic performance of the power system against the relevant technical standards.
 In particular, the Panel should have regard to: frequency operating standards; voltage limits; interconnector secure line rating limits; system stability; and any other factors that the Panel may consider relevant.
 The Panel should also consider any projections or forecasts of future power system security performance.
-The Panel should provide context and explanation on the potential causes and drivers of both historic and forecast power system security performance
+The Panel should provide context and explanation on the potential causes and drivers of both historic and forecast power system security performance.

-• Safety performance of the power system
+Safety performance of the power system

 Safety of the power system is closely linked to the security of the power system and relates primarily to the operation of assets and equipment within their technical limits.
-Therefore, the Panel should limit its consideration of this matter to maintaining power system security within the relevant standards and technical limits.
+Therefore, for the purposes of the safety assessment the Panel should consider the maintenance of power system security within the relevant standards and technical limits.